pedrocrisp/Wetlab-Protocols/PARE_Truseq_v2.md

 *dsDNA_2_Top: 5' Phos-TGG AAT TCT CGG GTG CCA AGG
 dsDNA_2_Bottom:  5'-CCT TGG CAC CCG AGA ATT CCA NN

 *note that Jixan Zhai’s published TruSeq protocol does not have the 5’ phosphate, perhaps this helps to minimize duplex self-ligation.
-That said; I only need ~8 cycles for the final PCR, where as Jixan reports 15 cycle final PCR…
+That said; I only need ~8 cycles for a half reaction at the final PCR, where as Jixan reports 15 cycle final PCR…

 ####final PCR primer (P2 sRNA long primer aka “old PARE primer)
 5': AATGATACGGCGACCACCGACAGGTTCAGAGTTCTACAGTC